China is building a sprawling network of missile silos, satellite imagery appears to show

 "Numerous Defense Department leaders have testified and publicly spoken about China's growing nuclear capabilities, which we expect to double or more over the next decade," Pentagon spokesman John Supple said.

-US State Department spokesperson Ned Price described the buildup as concerning, noting that it raised questions over China's intentions.
+US State Department spokesperson Ned Price described the apparent buildup as concerning, noting that it raised questions over China's intentions.
 "For us it reinforces the importance of pursuing practical measures to reduce nuclear risks, despite what appears to be PRC obfuscation," said Price, referring to China by its formal acronym, the People's Republic of China.

 "This rapid buildup has become more difficult to hide, and it highlights how the PRC appears again to be deviating from decades of nuclear strategy based around minimum deterrence," he said during a State Department briefing Thursday.